inorganik/countUp.js/README.md

 ## Angular 2 directive
 An identical Angular 2 version of the directive compatible with version ^2.0.0 is also provided.
 Simply import the module from `dist/` into your application module's `imports` array.
 See example below.

+## jQuery
+A jQuery version is also included in case you like dollar signs.

 ## WordPress plugin
-If you want a quick and easy way to use this on your WordPress site, try this plugin by [@4DMedia](https://twitter.com/4dMedia): [https://wordpress.org/plugins/countup-js/](https://wordpress.org/plugins/countup-js/)
+Add CountUp to your WordPress site with this plugin: [https://wordpress.org/plugins/countup-js/](https://wordpress.org/plugins/countup-js/)

 ## Usage:
 Params: